BIGJRA/BIGJRA.github.io/reborn.md

 As you can probably tell from the Corrosive Field notes, you'll be worn down by Poison-type entry damage.
 Grass types have a really rough time here, and many special Ground moves otherwise super-effective against his team are cancelled out by a Poison type modifier.
 Thankfully half of his team isn't too dreadful: Skrelp and Nidorina don't hit too hard, and Croagunk isn't too bad if you're able to knock it out before it can ruin you with Sucker Punch.
 Mareanie hits hard with Merciless and Venoshock both always on, but since you outspeed it you may be able to strike at it first.
 However Skuntank can hit decently hard by stacking Acid Sprays, and with its bulk it can be a threat.
 Crobat however is a menace right now, since it basically outspeeds every Pokemon you can have by this point and hits like a truck on this field with activated Venoshock.

 The key here is putting yourself in a position to be able to deal with Crobat.
 It's frail enough to die to one or two well placed super-effective hits, so by either raising your speed or sending in something with some bulk, you may find success.
 Of course, your own Poison types and Steel types are immune to a lot of the field's shenanigans, hence are good options.
 Psychic types too are good as long as you can play around Sucker Punch.
 As long as you aren't going with Mud Shot and Mud Bomb, Ground types can be good at knocking out the fodder to open up Crobat for the rest of your team.
 You can also try to use the field to your advantage to some extent: Sleep Powder becomes 100% accurate here, and the Telluric Seed gives any Pokemon a free turn of protect.
 Unfortunately unless you're using your own Poison-type strategies there isn't really much else you can do to exploit this field yourself, so bring a strong team and you can prevail.
-Worst case scenario you can grind your team up to Level 35 since the cap is so high right now.

 ### Choice: Saved Police Officers